Students in a hands-on technology lab at a community college

 Key Takeaways

-• 1.Hakia's analysis of the best network administration associate's degree programs reveals that associate's degree in network administration costs 60-70% less than bachelor's programs—average $2,517/year at community colleges vs $12,000 at 4-year universities.
+• 1.Associate's degree in network administration costs 60-70% less than bachelor's programs, average $2,517/year at community colleges vs $12,000 at 4-year universities.

-• 2.Our top-ranked associate's programs are Green River College, Northern Virginia Community College, Keiser University-Ft Lauderdale—selected for transfer agreements and job placement rates.
+• 2.Our top-ranked associate's programs are Green River College, Northern Virginia Community College, Keiser University-Ft Lauderdale, selected for transfer agreements and job placement rates.

 • 3.33% of associate's graduates transfer to bachelor's programs, often with guaranteed admission to state universities.